tofuutils/tofuenv/README.md

 If no parameter is passed, the version to use is resolved automatically via [.opentofu-version files](#opentofu-version-file) or [TOFUENV_TOFU_VERSION environment variable](#TOFUENV_TOFU_VERSION) (TOFUENV_TOFU_VERSION takes precedence), defaulting to 'latest' if none are found.

-`latest` is a syntax to use the latest installed version

-`latest:<regex>` is a syntax to use latest installed version matching regex (used by grep -e)

-`min-required` will switch to the version minimally required by your tofu sources (see above `tofuenv install`)
+`latest` is a syntax to use the latest installed version `latest:<regex>` is a syntax to use latest installed version matching regex (used by grep -e) `min-required` will switch to the version minimally required by your tofu sources (see above `tofuenv install`) `latest-allowed` will switch to the version maximally allowed by your tofu sources (see above `tofuenv install`).

 ```console
 $ tofuenv use